-4..3 Safety
+4.8.3 Safety

 Chemical agents are widely used in the measurement of humidity.
 The properties of such agents should always be made known to the personnel handling them.
 All chemicals should be kept in secure and clearly labelled containers and stored in an appropriate environment.
 Instructions concerning the use of toxic materials may be prescribed by local authorities.

+Thorough reading of Safety Data Sheet (SDS), also called Material Safety Data Sheet(MSDS) is highly recommended.
+This compulsory document provided by the manufacturer for each chemicals or salt details all relevant information on the composition, properties, potential danger, safety measures, handling and storage of the said chemicals.

 Saturated salt solutions are widely used in the measurement of humidity.
 The notes that follow give some guidance for the safe use of some commonly used salts: